botwiki/botwiki.org/content/tutorials/making-what_capital/index.md

 ![IDE](/content/tutorials/making-what_capital/images/ide.png)

-I will add links that explain everything in more detail, but for now, I'm just going you quickly run you through the basics so you can get an idea what making bots is all about.
+I will add [links that go into more details](#further-reading), but for now, I'm just going you quickly run you through the basics so you can get an idea what making bots is all about.

 The most important things to know are: you can see your files and folders on the left. `server.js` is where you will write your Twitter bot code.
 The tab at the bottom where it says "bash" is the *command line*, and we will use that to install the Twit module.